Sarah Rachel Russell: Success in the Victorian-era beauty industry

-Around the 1850s, Russell begins to expand her marketing horizons by dabbling in the beauty and cosmetics industry.
-She would curate and sell hair dyes to the public and ultimately led her path towards success in this field of marketing.
-This accomplishment in sales led to Russell changing her clientele to richer, more lavish individuals now under the title of “cosmetician”.
+Around the 1850s, Russell began to expand her marketing horizons by dabbling in the beauty and cosmetics industry.
+She would sell hair dyes to the public and ultimately led her path in this field of marketing.
+These sales led to Russell changing her clientele, with her now operating under the title of “cosmetician”.
 In 1863 and under her new alias as “Madame Rachel”, she bought and opened a salon on Bond Street in the Mayfair district of London.
-This area had a reputation of being “snobby” or “stuck up” due to the opulent, wealthy citizens that roamed there.
-Being neck deep in an industry where you are a provider of personal goods and services that could benefit a potential customer’s internal, self-perceiving conflict was a perfect front to make an increased, skyrocketing profit.
-The slogan “Beautiful for Ever” that was plastered above the front door across the salon acted as bait to prey on the naivety of women and men seeking to be beautiful and committing to conventional beauty standards during the Victorian Era of England.

 Cosmetics and beauty experienced an astronomical boom around the 1860s.
 During this time in the Victorian era, it was declared “unladylike” to wear makeup.
 In fact, wearable cosmetic products used to enhance one’s features were meant to be indulged by those in theatre and the sex work industry.
 The only way women and men could adhere to conventional beauty standard was to be of nobility status and from pinching one’s cheeks and biting lips to enhance the blood flow to those certain areas of the face, ultimately achieving that flushed, youthful look.
 A sense of yearning for the day that British citizens didn’t have to solely rely on dangerous, at-home beauty concoctions was strong.
 Madame Rachel opening the doors of her salon was the solution they needed and desired.

 The presence that Madame Russell exuded was that of someone who regularly visited areas outside of Britain and had knowledge of the exotic products she sold.
 She donned lush robes, beautiful jewelry that draped her physique, and adorned herself with crystal talismans.
 One of her pricey goods was called “Magnetic Rock Dew of the Sahara”, which had the purpose of wrinkle removal and ranged at a price of $160 in today’s money.
 According to the product’s description, it offered to increase the rate of youth in the individual that used it and had been used in the country of Morocco for its helping agent.
 Other commodities that she sold in her salon were called the Circassia Golden Hair Wash, which aided in the problem of greying hair, Royal Arabian face cream, Honey of Mount Hymettus soap, Arab Bloom face powder, and various essences, perfumes, creams, and washes.